Last 1 Bedroom apartment at Waterside Heights

 Reasons to own a home at Waterside Heights

-- Arrive home to a unique Canalside development and your secure underground parking space
+- Arrive home to a unique Canalside development

 - Enjoy light-filled apartments with dual-aspect, floor to ceiling windows